fix

 It takes the average team 256 days to patch a critical vulnerability.
 That’s almost nine months waiting for a hacker to stumble upon an issue that has a high likelihood of being found and extreme consequences for your company.
 For 66% of small businesses, getting breached forced them to close their doors within 6 months of the incident.

 Alternatively, the active testing period in a penetration test is typically around a few weeks long.
 Within each pentest, Software Secured finds an average of 26 vulnerabilities.
 Finding these vulnerabilities sooner means that your team can get to patching faster, too.
-And with detailed reporting and Slack chat support, your developers will be equipped to remediate your risk efficiently.
+With detailed reporting and Slack chat support, your developers will be equipped to remediate your risk efficiently.
 Once you’ve patched your security vulnerabilities, getting a re-test done will validate whether your fix was sufficient.
 Then you’ll get an updated certificate to show your auditor and vendors how secure you are!

 If you received what seems like a devastating penetration test report packed with vulnerabilities, you’ll know that your pentest team did a great job at uncovering hidden security gaps in your application.
 Learn more about how to make the most out of a devastating penetration test report here.

 The cost of patching a security vulnerability in the design stage is approximately $500 per issue.
-Vulnerabilities found in the testing stage are 15X more expensive than those found at the earliest stage of the software development life cycle (SDLC).
+Vulnerabilities found in the testing stage are 15 times more expensive than those found at the earliest stage of the software development life cycle (SDLC).
 Even worse, vulnerabilities in the maintenance stage are 100X more expensive than those found in the design stage.
 That means the average vulnerability lingering in an old software product could cost your team up to $50,000 per vulnerability to correctly remediate.
 As systems grow and age, it becomes more expensive and difficult to fix security issues, especially when security gaps are tied into insecure design flaws when the application was originally built.

-Needless to say, the earlier that you test, the lower your cost of remediation is going to be.
+Needless to say, the earlier you test, the lower your cost of remediation is going to be.
 With service options like Penetration Testing as a Service (PTaaS), you can test your application up to 4x per year.
 Not only does this have huge cost savings when it comes to remediation efforts, but it also helps you meet Control A.18.2.3 - the all-encompassing control related to regularly checking your systems to ensure security and compliance.

-Obviously, you need some way to prove your security posture to your auditor to meet Control A.16.1.3 which asks you to do an independent review of your security controls.
+You need some way to prove your security posture to your auditor to meet Control A.16.1.3 which asks you to do an independent review of your security controls.
 You also need to have a way of reporting each security gap according to Control A.14.2.3.
 With penetration testing, you’ll get a systematic way of finding vulnerabilities, recording them (with evidence and steps to replicate), and documentation to prove this all.
 There are several kinds of documents that you can get from your pentest vendor, including:

 • A penetration test report, which has all the details around each vulnerability.
 This is mostly great for your internal teams.